gnosis/ido-ux/src/docs/files/devguide07.md

 -   Red line -> shows the minimum sell price (x axis) the auctioneer is willing to accept.

+-   Orange line -> shows the order that the user will submitt

 #### What is the settlement transaction?

 The settlement transaction refers to a transaction that needs to be executed after the auction ends in order to a) distribute the proceeds to the auctioneer and b) make claiming available for users.